Perkins’ brilliant Virginia run ends with Orange Bowl loss

 Perkins’ college career ended Monday night, when the Cavaliers were defeated 36-28 by Florida at the Orange Bowl.
 His numbers were stellar, as usual – 28 of 40 passing with four touchdowns, his 323 yards through the air pushing him to 6,218 passing yards for his two seasons at the helm of Virginia’s offense.

-“It wasn’t perfect this year,” Perkins said earlier this month.
-“We had a couple ugly losses.
-The way we fought back, the way that we were resilient, is right on line with the program’s growth and the program’s culture that coach built these past years that he was here.”
+“I continue to be amazed and impressed by Bryce Perkins,” an emotional Virginia coach Bronco Mendenhall said postgame Monday night.

-He’s right.
-The Cavaliers were resilient, rallying for a 4-0 record in November after dropping three games in a four-game stretch midway through the season.
+His amazement is for good reason.
+Perkins was one of the main reasons why the Cavaliers got to the Orange Bowl, helping them rally for a 4-0 record in November after dropping three games in a four-game stretch midway through the season.

+“It meant the world,” Perkins said of his time at Virginia.
+“Not just what we did, but how we did it.
+Thinking about all the years coach Mendenhall has been here, and I was here for two of them, how the unbroken growth of this team and the spirit and the bond of this team is unmatched.
+I was happy, and I am happy, that coach came all the way out to Arizona to recruit me.”

+On the surface, it might not have seemed like the perfect match.
+Perkins was from Arizona.
+Virginia wasn’t exactly title-contending.
+Mendenhall was a couple years removed from his long stint at BYU.
+But Mendenhall knew that he needed a big-time quarterback, and made landing Perkins a top priority.

 There’s no other way to describe him, really.